🌟 Today's Vet Wisdom

 Sources & Further Reading

-Merck Veterinary Manual. merckvetmanual.com/
+Merck Veterinary Manual. merckvetmanual.com/circulatory-system

 Journal of Veterinary Internal Medicine. onlinelibrary.wiley.com/journal/19391676